redhat-cop/resource-locker-operator/README.md

 You can either deploy it using [`Helm`](https://helm.sh/) or creating the manifests directly.

-NOTE:
-**Given that a number of elevated permissions are required to create resources at a cluster scope, the account you are currently logged in must have elevated rights.**

 ### Deploying with Helm

 Here are the instructions to install the latest release with Helm.